nslabspl/storybook/docs/addons/install-addons.md

 Storybook has [hundreds of reusable addons](https://storybook.js.org/addons) that are packaged as NPM modules.
 Let's walk through how to extend Storybook by installing and registering addons.

-### Using addons
+# Using addons

-With the exception of preset addons, all addons have the same installation process: install and register.
+With the exception of `preset addons`, all addons have the same installation process: *installation and registration*.

 For example, to include accessibility testing in Storybook, run the following command to install the necessary addon: